OpenGovAus/legistream-site/docs/Homepage Info.md

 ---

 The actual module that handles this function can be found at `legistream/statuscheck.py`, which basically just cycles through all the parliaments and checks if any of their streams are live.
-If any of them are, a `Ttue` value is written to `stream_stats.json`, if not, then a `false` value is written.
+If any of them are, a `true` value is written to `stream_stats.json`, if not, then a `false` value is written.
 It's pretty self explanatory: the parliaments with `true` values are then displayed under the "Currently Live Parliaments:" heading.